 You’d open doors and see only solid brick.
 You’d enter a bedroom, hear hidden pipes quietly come alive, and smell the gas seeping in.
 You’d try to run and realize you were locked in.
 And even if the door opened, you probably couldn’t find your way out.

 Mudgett skipped town after all of these incidents and eventually became Henry Howard Holmes, who — soon after his arrival in the Windy City — got a job in a drugstore on 63rd Street, using his knowledge of medicine and his ability to charm everyone he met to secure his position.

-Holmes was fashionable, bright, and charming.
-He was so likable, in fact, that at one point in his life he was married to three unknowing women at once.
+Holmes was fashionable, bright, and likable; in fact, he was so charming that at one point in his life he was married to three unknowing women at once.

-In 1887, he bought the empty lot across the street from the store where he worked as a clerk and began construction on a three-story building, which he said would be used for apartments and shops.
+In 1887, he bought the empty lot across the street from the store where he worked and began construction on a three-story building, which he said would be used for apartments and shops.

 Holmes switched builders and architects frequently throughout the building’s construction, so no one involved was able to realize the gruesome end goal of all the odd parts.